 This is because the internal clock of the hen uses the number of daylight hours sensed to trigger egg production.
 When the days are short there aren’t enough hours of light to trigger this response.

 Setting a light on a timer so that it turns on at 5:30 am will add a few hours to the amount of daylight your flock senses.
 Have the light set to turn off after the sun has fully risen above the horizon?

 If this isn’t enough to boost egg laying, having the timer on the light set to turn on an hour or so earlier will do the trick.

 Like all animals, a chicken requires clean water and ready access to food to thrive.
 You can ensure they have these basic requirements using a gravity feeder and keeping plenty of waterers in the areas they have access to.

 A clean, healthy coop will prevent many diseases and pests from bothering your flock.
-When buying or building the coop, figure on 2-3 square feet of space per chicken.
+When building or buying the chicken coop, figure on 2-3 square feet of space per chicken.
 Many people say you can use less, but more room allows you to clean less by preventing excess poop levels.